VALIDATED ACCURACY · METHODOLOGY OPEN

 Specifically:

-- Sample: 70+ paired nights (smartphone + PSG simultaneously) — internal validation, adults with and without diagnosed sleep breathing concerns.
-Demographics documented in §6 of the whitepaper, including who's underrepresented (mostly: under-18, severe BMI extremes, certain ethnic groups).
-I want to be specific about who's not in the cohort because "n=70+" without context can be misleading.
+• Sample: 80 paired nights / 40 participants (smartphone + PSG simultaneously) — 10 in-lab PSG + 70 ambulatory PSG with nasal-airflow cannula.
+Adults with and without diagnosed sleep breathing concerns.
+We state who's underrepresented (mostly: under-18, severe BMI extremes, certain ethnic groups) openly, rather than hide it behind an aggregate number.
+I want to be specific about who's not in the cohort because aggregate sample size without context can be misleading.

 The breathing-event detection algorithm builds on years of sleep apnea research by our founder.
 The version powering SomniSense was retrained from scratch and rebuilt for SomniAI LLC to handle smartphone audio specifically — different microphone, different distance, different acoustic context than clinical hardware.
-SomniAI LLC's first peer-reviewed publication of the upgraded algorithm and the US patent application are in active preparation.
+Three companion preprints document the methodology in full: the cascaded-baselines preprint (multi-seed bootstrap), the Coordinate-Attention 1D architecture preprint (93.2% parameter reduction), and the on-device compression preprint (0.064 ms inference on Apple Neural Engine).
+All are published openly on Zenodo with citable DOIs (cs.LG, eess.AS); an arXiv mirror is planned.
+For how the two-stage system fits together and the full preprint portfolio, see the research program.
+The full technical hub — the architecture in depth, the SDK, and licensing for hardware and clinical partners — lives at apneasense.com/research.

 Honest limitations